auerswal/pubcloud2020/ex5-ipv6/README.md

 While this does work with IPv4, it does not work with IPv6.

-This looked as follows during one test:
+The situation looked as follows during one test:

 ```
 $ ssh ubuntu@52.57.116.221 ip -6 r s ::/0